-The second major of the 2019 golfing calendar tees off on May 16 in Australia and you can watch every it all unfold live and on demand for free: here's how.
+The first major of a scrambled 2020 golfing calendar tees off on August 7 in Australia.
+You can watch it all unfold live and on demand for free.

 Is all of the PGA Championship broadcast into Australia?

-Kayo Sports is a new sports streaming service that launched in Australia in November of 2018.
-It effectively pulls the 14 best channels out of the premium Sports Pack that's available to Foxtel subscribers, and then broadcasts them through its own website or app.
+Kayo Sports is a streaming service that launched in Australia in November 2018.
+It effectively pulls the 14 best channels out of the premium Sports Pack that's available to Foxtel subscribers and then broadcasts them through its own website or app.
 This includes FOX SPORTS 503, which is showing the PGA Championship.

 Working on every major device, as well as on your TV via ChomeCast, Apple TV, Android TV or Telstra TV, it's highly accessible, too.
-Kayo Sports will show the second half of each round of the PGA Championship, two-hours of post-show content, historical PGA footage, the aforementioned featured groups and a replay of each day's play.
+Kayo Sports will show the second half of each round of the PGA Championship, two hours of post-show content, historical PGA footage, featured groups and a replay of each day's play.

-Because Kayo Sports offers a 14-day free trial and the PGA Championship only goes for four days, you can watch it all without paying a cent, too.
+Because Kayo Sports offers a 14-day free trial, you can watch all the PGA action without paying a cent, too.

 Watch the PGA Championship on Foxtel